Physics-based climbing game

 Getting Over It with Bennett Foddy is a purchasable video game in which a man whose lower half of his body is inside of a cauldron uses a sledgehammer to scale the sides of rocks and random items.
 The game is developed by Bennett Foddy and published by himself and Noodlecake Studios.
 The creator of Getting Over It narrates the game throughout the experience.

 Why did Bennett Foddy make Getting Over It?

-The title is available on Android, Apple Mac, iOS, Linux, and Microsoft Windows operating systems.
+The title is available on Android, Apple Mac, iOS, Linux, and Microsoft Windows (including Windows 11) operating systems.
 The name Getting Over It with Bennett Foddy is interestingly fitting as the developer guides the players through the game with encouraging and intellectual dialogue about the game design and notions of failure and frustration.

 The author’s voice is accompanied by renditions of traditional blues songs that, in some cases, have been re-recorded to the point of their origin being unknown: ‘Poor Boy Long Ways From Home’ and ‘Going Down the Road Feeling Bad’.
 These titles directly reflect the emotions that are simmering within gamers.

 The character within the pursuit is a representation of Diogenes, who was a freethinking Greek philosopher around 404-323 BCE.
 The minimalistic man did not own anything except for the circular container that he lived in, which resembles the one in the rage game.
 Throughout his intellectual script, Bennett prods the gamers to consider the modern culture of consumerism.